kubevela/velad/README.md

 You can find more database endpoint format in this [doc](docs/db-connect-format.md)

-3. Now you have a KubeVela control plane which keep all the data in database.
+3. Now you have a KubeVela control plane which keeps all the data in database.

 If this control plane is shut down for some reason, or you run `velad uninstall`, you can restart it with `--start` flag and the same token.